ScryEngineering/scrygroup.com/content/tags/colour-spaces.md

 ---
 name: colour spaces
 ---
-Colour spaces are an important concept in defining what colours a specific device can produce.
+Colour spaces are an important concept in defining what colours a specific device can produce and in general, representing a given colour digitally.

 Examples of colour spaces include: